 It’s one of New York City’s oldest restaurants, at Ninth Ave. and 15th St. since 1868, and continues to be one of the best steakhouses in the city, with a menu that now includes burgers and lobster rolls.

-In other hours, especially overnight, this was a dangerous neighborhood, with sex and drugs peddled openly.
+In other hours, especially late at night, this was a dangerous neighborhood, with sex and drugs peddled openly.

 Now, MeaPa is busy 24/7 as a destination both for NYC visitors and residents, and many of the former warehouse buildings now house high tech firms like Google and Amazon upstairs, and trendy restaurants at the ground level.